 The Short Version

-Scott Bintz founded RealTruck.com in the basement of a duplex in 1998 and grew it into a 60+ million dollar e-commerce super-store on a mission to make people’s lives and vehicles better right from beautiful North Dakota.
+Scott Bintz founded RealTruck.com in the basement of a duplex in 1998, that has grown into a 100+ million dollar e-commerce super-store on a mission to make people’s lives and vehicles better right from beautiful North Dakota.
 As CEO, he and his management team grew the business based on guiding principles and discovered you can create a great company for employees, partners and customers while having fun doing it.
-Being recognized as a Top Place to work by ND Young Peoples & Prairie Business along with other recognitions such as the Bizrate Platinum Circle of Excellence, top 300 mobile & top 500 e-commerce companies numerous years in a row and he was even lucky enough to be featured in national UPS ads.
-In 2015, Scott sold RealTruck.com to Truck Hero, Inc. of Ann Arbor, MI, a $600+ million conglomerate that owns 10 other brands and growing.
-Scott continues to have some equity interest in Truck Hero and is currently assisting with the digital strategy for all their brands.
+Being recognized as a Top Place to work by ND Young Peoples & Prairie Business along with other recognition’s such as the Bizrate Platinum Circle of Excellence, top 300 mobile & top 500 e-commerce companies numerous years in a row and he was even lucky enough to be featured in national UPS ads.
+Scott sold RealTruck.com to Truck Hero, Inc. of Ann Arbor, MI, a $1+ billion conglomerate that owns many other brands and growing.
+Scott continues to have some equity interest in Truck Hero and also assisted with developing the digital & web strategy for all their brands.
 Scott created RH Rebel, a property development and investment company and RH Rebel Storage, a state-of-the-art self storage facility.
-In the E-commerce sector he continues his involvement in Red Headed Rebel, a digital marketing firm which offers consulting on e-commerce, digital strategy, & business work culture building; RHRSwag.com, a dirt track race car parts website; and Red Headed Rebel Brew, a coffee for entrepreneurs, rebels and rule breakers.
+In the E-commerce sector he continues his involvement in Red Headed Rebel, a marketing company that advises companies with business strategy, e-commerce, digital marketing & work culture building; RHRSwag.com, a dirt track race car parts website; and Red Headed Rebel Brew, a coffee for entrepreneurs, rebels and rule breakers.
 Scott is thoroughly enjoying his time writing his first book “Principles to Fortune” which is due to be published during the summer of 2018.
-He is also trying his hand at teaching a digital marketing class at the University of Jamestown, which attracted 60+ students on the first offering making it the largest class in UJ history.
+He is also tried his hand at teaching a digital marketing class at the University of Jamestown for two semesters, which attracted 60+ students on the first offering making it the largest class in UJ history.
 Scott is also involved with numerous boards and a few limited speaking engagements.
-And if that isn’t enough, is thinking about writing a book in the near future.
 His story is really about learning and doing.
 His favorite saying is “Anything’s Possible”.